 Cranberries are not hard to grow if you give them the conditions they need.
 They require cool temperatures, soil rich in organic matter (acidic peat soil is best), and plenty of water.

 The cranberry is a low, creeping, evergreen shrub, very nearly a vine.
 It has a woody stem that runs along the ground.
 Stems can grow 6 or 8 feet long.
 Upright shoots grow from the stems of the cranberry vine.
 Bright red berries form at the top of the shoots from pink flowers.

 Cranberry fruit is small and tart.
 The ripe fruit is deep red.

 The high acidity of the cranberry makes it excellent for relishes and jellies.
 Cranberries will add zest to salads, stuffings, cakes, muffins, pies, and puddings.
 Cranberry juice is refreshing and can be used in punches and cocktails.

 - Cranberries grow best in USDA Zones 4 to 7.
 Cranberries require a growing season of three months of chilly winter weather (about 1,000-2,500 hours) at 32°to 45°F to ensure flower set and fruit in spring.

 - Plant cranberries in full sun but not in a location that gets too hot; a south-facing location is not optimal.

 - Cranberries thrive in moist, well-drained, humus-rich soil.
 They are often grown on sandy or peaty bogland.
 Cranberries can grow in ordinary acid soil.
-Planted in ordinary soil add plenty of peat moss or other organic matter and use a heavy peat moss mulch to protect plants in the winter months.
+Planted in ordinary soil add plenty of aged compost or other organic matter and use an aged compost of shredded leaf mulch to protect plants in the winter months.